Skip to content

 Peer Place impact

-Rios has been a student at Peer Place for the past year and treasures the Bible the church gifted him when he joined the group.
-He had not owned a Bible previously and and brings it to class each week, Raley said.
+Rios has been a student at Peer Place for the past year and treasures the Bible the church gifted him after sharing his decision to follow Christ.
+He had not owned a Bible previously and brings it to class each week, Raley said.

 “He’s following along with our daily Bible reading … and he is asking some deep questions,” Raley added.
 “He has this hunger now for God’s Word and a value for the Word of God, that … is affirmation of what God has done in Alex’s heart.”